Trolling

-A revision of a Wikipedia article shows a troll vandalizing by replacing content with an insult.
+A revision of a Wikipedia article (Sponge) shows a troll vandalizing by replacing content with an insult.

-In slang, trolling is when a person posts deliberately offensive or provocative messages online (such as in social media, a forum, a chat room, an online video game) or performs similar behaviors in real life.
+In slang, trolling is when a person posts deliberately offensive or provocative messages online (such as in social media, a forum, a chat room, an online video game) or performs similar behaviors offline.
 The methods and motivations of trolls can range from benign to sadistic.
 These messages can be inflammatory, insincere, digressive, extraneous, or off-topic, and may have the intent of provoking others into displaying emotional responses, or manipulating others' perceptions, thus acting as a bully or a provocateur.
 The behavior is typically for the troll's amusement, or to achieve a specific result such as disrupting a rival's online activities or purposefully causing confusion or harm to other people.
 Trolling behaviors involve tactical aggression to incite emotional responses, which can adversely affect the target's well-being.

 In this context, the noun and the verb forms of "troll" are frequently associated with Internet discourse.
-Recently, media attention has equated trolling with online harassment.
+Since at least the 2010s, media attention has equated trolling with online harassment.
 The Courier-Mail and The Today Show have used "troll" to mean "a person who defaces Internet tribute sites with the aim of causing grief to families".
 In addition, depictions of trolling have been included in popular fictional works, such as the HBO television program The Newsroom, in which a main character encounters harassing persons online and tries to infiltrate their circles by posting negative sexual comments.

 Usage

-Application of the term troll is subjective.
-Some readers may characterize a post as trolling, while others may regard the same post as a legitimate contribution to the discussion, even if controversial.
+Application of the term "troll" is subjective.
+Some readers may characterize a post as "trolling", while others may regard the same post as a legitimate contribution to the discussion, even if controversial.
 More potent acts of trolling are blatant harassment or off-topic banter.
-However, the term Internet troll has also been applied to information warfare, hate speech, and even political activism.
+However, the term "Internet troll" has also been applied to information warfare, hate speech, and even political activism.
 The "Trollface" is an image occasionally used to indicate trolling in Internet culture.

-The word is sometimes incorrectly used to refer to anyone with controversial or differing opinions.
+Sometimes "troll" is incorrectly used to refer to anyone with controversial or differing opinions.
 Such usage goes against the ordinary meaning of troll in multiple ways.
 While psychologists have determined that psychopathological sadism, dark triad, and dark tetrad personality traits are common among Internet trolls, some observers claim that trolls do not believe the controversial views they claim.
 Farhad Manjoo criticises this view, noting that if the person is trolling, they are more intelligent than their critics would believe.